 Oats are a great way to achieve thick consistency in your soups and stews.
 To do this:

-- Grind a tablespoon or 2 of the oats until it gains a flour-like consistency.
+- Grind a tablespoon or 2 of the oats until they resemble a flour-like consistency.

 - Add that to your pot of vegan soup or stew, and you will see it thicken without clumping up.